msfjarvis/msfjarvis.dev/content/posts/improving-dependency-sync-speeds-for-your-gradle-project/index.md

 ### Before

-{{< figure src="before-fixes.png" title="The Android Studio Dependency Sync window, showing a total sync duration of 5 minutes and 56 seconds of which 1 minute and 30 seconds went into failed network requests" >}}
+{{< figure src="before-fixes.webp" title="The Android Studio Dependency Sync window, showing a total sync duration of 5 minutes and 56 seconds of which 1 minute and 30 seconds went into failed network requests" >}}

 ### After

-{{< figure src="after-fixes.png" title="The Android Studio Dependency Sync window, now showing the total sync taking only 3 minutes and 17 seconds with 0 failed requests" >}}
+{{< figure src="after-fixes.webp" title="The Android Studio Dependency Sync window, now showing the total sync taking only 3 minutes and 17 seconds with 0 failed requests" >}}

 Like and subscribe, and hit that notification bell so you don't miss my next post some time within this decade (hopefully).